kubevirt/user-guide/workloads/virtual-machines/disks-and-volumes.md

 Users push VM disks into the container registry using a KubeVirt base image designed to work with the Registry Disk feature.
 The latest base container image is **kubevirt/registry-disk-v1alpha**.

-Using this base image, users can inject a VirtualMachine disk into a container image in a way that is consumable by the KubeVirt runtime.
+Using this base image, users can inject a VirtualMachineInstance disk into a container image in a way that is consumable by the KubeVirt runtime.
 Disks placed into the base container must be placed into the /disk directory.
 Raw and qcow2 formats are supported.
 Qcow2 is recommended in order to reduce the container image's size.

-Example: Inject a VirtualMachine disk into a container image.
+Example: Inject a VirtualMachineInstance disk into a container image.

 ```yaml
 cat << END > Dockerfile